rawdanowiczdev/world-of-technology/README.md

-# STILL IN PROGRESS World of Technology
+# World of Technology

 My fourth project created with **Angular CLI** (version 11.0.4).
 It's a blog-like website with dynamic content fetched from GraphCMS.

+## Technologies

+In this project I'm using:

+- Angular
+- Angular Universal
+- Apollo Angular
+- Marked (ngx-markdown)
+- TypeScript
+- SCSS
+- Git

 ## CMS + Apollo